Legal Heir, Succession Certificate, and Surviving Member Apostille: The Three Mistakes Even Apostille Agents Make

 Chamber of Commerce attestation exists for a different category entirely.
 Chamber of Commerce stamps commercial documents: invoices, certificates of origin, MoA, AoA, board resolutions, commercial power of attorney.
 The Chamber's role is to verify the commercial credentials of the issuing company.
 The Chamber has no role in verifying a personal civil document.

-When a Legal Heir Certificate is sent through the Chamber of Commerce route, MEA rejects the application because the pre-attestation does not match the document category.
-Some agents do this anyway, possibly out of habit on commercial files, possibly because the Chamber's office is more familiar to them than the State Home Department.
+When a Legal Heir Certificate is sent through the Chamber of Commerce, MEA rejects the application because the pre-attestation does not match the document category.
+Some agents do this anyway, possibly out of habit on commercial work, possibly because the Chamber's office is more familiar to them than the State Home Department.
 Either way, the family pays the cost.

 The correct pre-attestation for an LHC is:

-• State Home Department (GAD) attestation OR SDM counter-attestation.
+- State Home Department (GAD) attestation OR SDM counter-attestation.
 Most state Home Departments accept LHC as a personal civil document.
-SDM is the faster route.
-The exceptions are Italy and Austria, which do not accept SDM route for any document.
+SDM is the faster step.
+The exceptions are Italy and Austria, which do not accept SDM attestation on any document.

 If your agency told you Chamber of Commerce for an LHC, stop and verify before couriering originals.
 Chamber for personal documents is wrong every time.